jmcphers/k5hoa/content/post/pool-opening.md

   </div>
 </div>

-The Kingsgate 5 Pool opens **Saturday, May 27, 2017, 12 - 8pm**.
-There are repairs being done and the pool phone is currently down, but we still plan to open Saturday at noon!
-We'll update this space if that changes.
+We're working hard to get the pool ready today!
+We anticipate opening at about 2pm, but recommend calling the pool phone to double check (425-821-7999) before heading over.
 See you in the water!

 <!--more-->